 Skip to content

-The SkipDevice module is a dual-platform Skip framework that provides access to network reachability, location, and device sensor data.
+The SkipDevice module is a dual-platform Skip framework that provides access to network reachability, location services, and device sensor data (accelerometer, gyroscope, magnetometer, and barometer).

 To include this framework in your project, add the following dependency to your Package.swift file: